 Enjoy Views From The Tower at Christiansborg Palace

-Once you have finished visiting the Palace, head to the Tower, located right at the palace.
-The Tower at Christiansborg Palace does not have an entrance fee – and thus, there are long lines.
+Once you have finished visiting the Palace, head to the Tower, which is located right at the Christiansborg Palace.
+There is no entrance fee – and thus, there are long lines.

 Standing at 106 meters, the Tower at Christiansborg Palace is the highest tower in Copenhagen – but only 40 centimeters higher than the city hall tower.